 Applicants who already hold a degree in theology may be admitted to the MDiv programme with advanced standing, but no credit will be applied directly to the MDiv degree.
 The student’s transcript will merely indicate that he was granted advanced standing because of the previous degree.

 In addition, because our courses are intended to train applicants for ministry, they must normally come with the approval of their Church or Session.

 Students enrolled in a theology degree at another institution may apply to transfer to our Master’s programmes with advanced standing.
-Applicants must submit an official transcript showing the courses they have completed, indicating at least a ‘C’ average.
+Applicants must submit an official transcript showing the courses they have completed, indicating at least a ‘C’ or 2:2 average.
 They must also be in good standing at their previous institution, and a statement of honourable dismissal may be required.
 Previous work will be evaluated for credit.
-No credit will be allowed for work that received less than a grade of ‘C’ or its equivalent.
+No credit will be allowed for work that received less than a grade of ‘C’ or 2:2.

 We welcome international applicants.
 They must be proficient in English and have sufficient funding.
 They must also comply with all applicable immigration/visa requirements.
 We will try to help in whatever way we can.
 If you have any questions, then please get in touch.

 Our fees are £5750 for the 2020-2021 academic year.
 This is tied to the fee structure at Greenville Presbyterian Theological Seminary.
 Through our internship programme and church partnerships we aim to keep fees to the minimum.